BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 This class is designated as “electronics permitted” ET handicap categories.
 For all the specifics regarding electronics in this eliminator, please refer to Section 4-General Regulations, Requirements and Specifications, and Electrical/Control 8:2 in the current NHRA Rule Book.

-- PRO, SPORTSMAN, SLED/BIKE, TROPHY, NOSTALGIA, HIGH SCHOOL, ALUMNI AND CLUB CHALLENGE ELIMINATORS
+- SPORTSMAN, TROPHY, NOSTALGIA, HIGH SCHOOL, ALUMNI AND CLUB CHALLENGE ELIMINATORS

 These categories are designated as “electronics prohibited” ET handicap categories.
 The NHRA Rule Book, section 8:2 (which we strongly recommend reading) explains the rules we follow at Firebird.
 If at any time following technical inspection (either pre-event, random spot check, etc.) your vehicle is found to be in non-compliance of these rules, it will be grounds for immediate disqualification.
 Ramifications include disqualification from event, loss of points for the season, and/or loss of competition privileges at Firebird for six months or greater from the time of infraction.